 To preserve and protect your awning after thorough cleaning and drying.

-But, for acrylic fabric, you’ll want to apply 303 Fabric Guard that repels water.
+But, for acrylic awning fabric, you’ll want to apply 303 Fabric Guard that repels water.

 Over time, your exterior light covers will yellow, cloud or acquire moisture inside.
-You can use ___ to bring back their clear luster just like headlights on older cars.
+You can use a headlight restoration kit to bring back their clear luster just like headlights on older cars.

 Since your RV’s roof will be the root of most water intrusion issues, it’s the most important part of your motorhome or camper that needs constant attention.